tand826/wsi_to_patches/README.md

 # How to use

-python patcher.py [wsi file] [output size] [overlap size] [directory to output] [value for onshore check]
+patcher.py [-h] [-s OUTPUT_SIZE] [-ov OVERLAP] [-ou OUTPUT_DIR]
+           [-t THRESH]
+           img_path

-- note :: "value for onshore check" means the threshold value for deciding whether the patch is a part of a stump.
+- note :: "thresh" means the threshold value for deciding whether the patch is a part of a stump.
 Trying a few times with some values recommended.